Essential Thrombocytosis

 Histologic Findings

-Approximately 90% of patients with essential thrombocytosis show an increase in bone marrow cellularity.
-Megakaryocytic hyperplasia is present.
-Giant megakaryocytes are frequently observed, and clusters of megakaryocytes may be present.
+Bone marrow biopsy in essential thrombocytosis classically shows megakaryocytic hyperplasia.
+Megakaryocytes are typically mature, have hyperlobulated staghorn-like nuclei, and are enlarged or giant in size.
+Clusters of megakaryocytes may be present, though they are typically infrequent.[28]
 Significant dysplasia of the megakaryocytes is unusual.
 Hyperplasia of granulocyte and reticulocyte precursors is common.
-Bone marrow reticulin is usually increased, but collagen fibrosis is uncommon.
+Bone marrow reticulin may be increased, but fibrosis is uncommon.

 In essential thrombocytosis, as in other myeloproliferative disorders, bone marrow iron stain results may be negative when other studies do not support the presence of iron deficiency.
 For practical purposes, a ferritin level that is within the reference range or increased, along with an RBC mean corpuscular volume (MCV) that is within the reference range, is sufficient to exclude reactive thrombocytosis secondary to iron deficiency and the possibility of polycythemia vera masked by iron deficiency.